init-O/orderify/README.md

 **Orders API's**
 All the order API's have a middleware for token authenntication

-1) create new order - creates new order\n
+1) create new order - creates new order

         url : https://orderify.onrender.com/order
         method : POST,
         headers : {